Seryjnyy/ai-charades-server/README.md

 ## About

-AI is here to stay so why not learn to use it better, a part of that is prompting.
-The better your prompts the better your results.
+AI is here to stay, so why not learn to use it better?
+A part of that is prompting.
+The better your prompts, the better your results.

-That is why the game forces the users to create prompts to explain certain things like cartoon character without using key words.
+That is why the game forces the users to create prompts to explain certain things, like cartoon characters, without using key words.

-You have to get crafty to explain it properly to get a image that the other user will get.
+You have to get crafty to explain it properly to get an image that the other user will get.

-The game involves 2 rounds.
+The game involves two rounds.

 - First round is about creating prompts for topics that you got.
 - Second round is when you get the other players generated images and guess the topic.